 Practices should never exceed six consecutive days.
 Single practice sessions should not exceed three hours total duration.

-Multiple practice sessions within one day should not exceed five hours total duration

-combined and should not be introduced in the first week.

-PRACTICE Single practice session

-#1-3 Helmets only

-Duration not to exceed 3 hours

-No contact allowed

-PRACTICE Single practice session

-#4-6 Shells only

-NO LIVE CONTACT

-Duration not to exceed 3 hours total

-PRACTICE Full pads

-#7 Live contact introduced

-Practice duration not to exceed 3 hours total

-PRACTICE Multiple sessions allowed on a two-a-day, one-a-day alternating schedule

-#8-13 Duration not to exceed 5 hours total - minimum 3 hours rest between sessions

-Scrimmages should not be scheduled before practice day 11
+Multiple practice sessions within one day should not exceed five hours total duration combined and should not be introduced in the first week.
+PRACTICE #1-3 Single practice session Helmets only Duration not to exceed 3 hours No contact allowed PRACTICE #4-6 Single practice session Shells only NO LIVE CONTACT Duration not to exceed 3 hours total PRACTICE #7 Full pads Live contact introduced Practice duration not to exceed 3 hours total PRACTICE #8-13 Multiple sessions allowed on a two-a-day, one-a-day alternating schedule Duration not to exceed 5 hours total - minimum 3 hours rest between sessions Scrimmages should not be scheduled before practice day 11